spacetelescope/jdat_notebooks/docs/notebooks.rst

 `Jupyter Installation page <https://jupyter.org/install>`_.

-We also strongly recomend using `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ for managing environments.
+We also strongly recommend using `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ for managing environments.
 If you need instructions on how to setup Conda, please see the Conda's `Getting Started <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ documentation.